Guide to financing a home in Mexico (as a non-Mexican)

 Are you planning to sell your current home to retire in Riviera Maya Mexico?
-Using the proceeds from the sale of your home to finance your new property in Mexico, or use some of the home’s equity.
+Use the proceeds from the sale of your home to finance your new property in Mexico, or use some of the home’s equity.

 An alternative option is to use your retirement savings.

-1. Developer Financing
+1. Use Developer Financing

 Many developments here in Riviera Maya Mexico do offer to finance.
 Working with a development company that offers their own financing plans, is a good option when available.

 Most developers do not extend a mortgage to cover the entire cost (or a majority of the cost) of the project in advance.

 Instead, they offer a partial mortgage after you have made a large down payment.
 This is usually is 30%, 50%, or more.
 It’s common for developers to require at least 50% of the down payment when you take ownership.

 With the remainder paid off over an average period of between five and eight years.
 Most developers financing interest rate will be from 6% to 10%.
 However a period of time

 So, if you don’t have access to the total down payment amount upfront, or if you have trouble borrowing the money from your bank back home, then developer financing may not be your best option for you.

 Financing Options for Presale Real Estate in Mexico with a developer